wikimedia/operations-puppet/modules/role/manifests/kafka/README.md

 Each role consists of a config class and a broker class.

-The config classes will contain only variable definitions, so they are safe to include and use anywhere, e.g. for configuring Kakfa clients.
+The config classes will contain only variable definitions, so they are safe to include and use anywhere, e.g. for configuring Kafka clients.

 The broker classes will include their respective config classes, and set up a Kafka broker belong to a specific cluster.